+ REGULATORY · HDB WARRANTY

 - Keep dated photographs from your handover inspection.
 These become the evidence base for Assure 3 claims years later.

-- For spalling concrete up to year 10 (and ceiling leaks or external wall seepage up to year 5), go to your BSC.
+- For spalling concrete up to year 10 (and ceiling leaks or external wall seepage up to year 5), report it at your nearest HDB Branch.
 The cover is yours.

 Photograph everything at handover.
 We can help.